Macallen117/Grasping-Point-Generator/README.md

 3. After clustering the first facet, the algorithm initiates a new seed triangle and repeats.

-   the second threshold is not be used now to generate new seed unless I am able to reduce the computational time.
+   the second threshold is not be used to reduce the computational time.

    I currently use a set to contain the index of all the segmented triangles.
 The new seed is chosen as the first index of the rest unsegmented triangle set.